 great white shark alert! cape beach sharks are on the prowl all summer long.
+Is it safe to swim on cape cod?
 You can’t avoid them, so follow these tips to reduce your chances of ending up in a shark’s belly.

 1. Stay close to shore